 During your course, we introduce you to using a range of digital technologies, which will help you get the most from your course and at the same time develop your digital skills.
 Find out more about key computing skills and essential student skills.

 You should have at least 3 National 4 qualifications including Music at SCQF level 4 or equivalent practical experience.
 If you don’t meet our entry requirements, your previous experience may still qualify you for this course.
 Mature students will be considered on merit.
-All candidates will attend an interview.

 You will work towards units at SCQF Level 6:

 And will study a selection of the following:

 - Live performance

 - Making a radio programme

 Imagine coming out of college with your subject qualification PLUS a portfolio of skills endorsed by employers.
 That’s exactly what you will get with us.
 Our skills+ portfolio is part of your full-time course.
 You will develop skills in digital literacy, entrepreneurship, metaskills, work-readiness, net-zero, wellbeing, and the skills you need for your future aspirations.
 Our skills+ portfolio becomes your portfolio to take away with you.
 Whilst studying your subject you will build your skills+ portfolio and gain confidence and resilience along the way.

 Students should have their own instruments, cables and leads.